mohanadelemary/marketing-science-learning-plan/1_experiment_design_stats/notes.md

 ANOVA
 - Basically like T-test when you have more than two samples
 - ONE WAY ANOVA is like an independent two sample t-test. one measurement across samples at one moment in time.
 It examines the effect of one independent categorical variable on a continuous variable.
-- TWO WAY ANOVA is like one way but tests the effect of two categorical independent varaibles on a continuous salary (effect on salary due to age and gender). it also evaluates the impact of the interaction of the two categorical variables.
+- TWO WAY ANOVA is like one way but tests the effect of two categorical independent variables on a continuous variable (effect on salary due to age and gender). it also evaluates the impact of the interaction of the two categorical variables.
 - Repeated measures ANOVA: it's like a paired t-test.
 Measure samples at three or more times times before and after a treatment and analyze the mean difference sample.
 Here samples are dependent (e.g. heart rate before workout, right after workour, 2hours after workout)
 - samples data for one-way anova should be normally distributed (if not, use Kruskal-Wallis-Test) and similar variance across samples (if not, use Welch-ANOVA). for other non-normal or diff-variance anova subtypes of tests, other test alternative might apply.
 - one and two way anova should have homogenity of distribution and variance.
 In addition for repeat measure anova, homogenity of covariance is needed (sphericity), maunchly's test is used to evaluate that. also no significant outliers.